 Well, you can probably use some vocal technique, and there's nothing like an easy song to practice new technique with.
 There are even shorter range songs.

 Where to start?
-I made a course that hunts for the vocal exercises that work best for you.
+In my training programs, I hunt for the vocal exercises that work best for you.

 Do you allow praise and worship songs to be sung and taught ?
 That’s all I sing.